 The Concurrent Activities schedule indicates the construction could commence a year earlier than using the Sequential Activities approach.
 The Concurrent Activities approach does present greater risk of not being achievable and of increased soft costs, and possibly increased hard construction costs.
-These risks and costs need to be evaluated in comparison to likely increased hard construction costs of starting construction a year later using the Sequential Activities approach.
+These risks and costs need to be evaluated in comparison to likely increased hard construction costs of starting construction a year later using the Sequential Activities approach - 2023 (Sequential) vs. 2022 (Concurrent), depending on when the building design process begins.